 In this section:

-- CPU: Install TensorFlow as a Databricks PyPI library, specifying:
+Install TensorFlow as a Databricks PyPI library.
+Specify it as following and replace

 TensorBoard is TensorFlow’s suite of visualization tools for debugging, optimizing, and understanding TensorFlow programs.